JuanJimenez30/OPProject340/doc/[Greensboro Lawncare Company (GLC)]SRS.md

 ### 3.2 Non Functional Requirements

 #### 3.2.1 Performance
-- NFR0: The LocalHarvest Hub system will consume less than 200 MB of memory
+- NFR0: The Greensboro Lawncare Company (GLC) Hub system will consume less than 200 MB of memory
 - NFR1: The novice user will be able to select and book services in less than 6 or 7 minutes.
 - NFR2: The expert user will be able to select and book services in less than 3 minutes.